siomarapantarotto/software-development-risk-management/README.md

 ## Expected Results

-- Improvement of the products and services developed
+- Improvement of the products and services developed.

-- Increased productivity of the product development process
+- Increased productivity of the product development process.

-- Deliveries on schedule
+- Deliveries on schedule.

-- Reduction of losses
+- Reduction of losses.

 - etc...